From a Research Engineer at Air France to becoming the CEO of COMSATS Internet Services (CIS), Muhammad Amir Malik has had an illustrious career.

-Even Tier-4 data centers cannot avoid situations which are created due to poor coding and weak planning of a website.
-There was a case recently where sensitive data was hacked from a government website that was hosted on a Tier-4 server in a foreign country.
-The hacker exploited the path that was used to upload the confidential information.
+Even Tier-4 data centers cannot avoid situations that are created due to poor coding and weak planning of a website.
+There was a case recently when sensitive data was hacked from a government website that was hosted on a Tier-4 server in a foreign country.
+The hacker exploited the path that was used to upload confidential information.

 We have also successfully implemented Domain Name System Security Extensions (DNSSEC) technology.
 DNS Security Extensions adds security to the Domain Name System, which is the backbone of the modern Internet.
 This technology protects data by utilizing a digital signature and helps security aware servers by obtaining secure and authentic information.

 This is another step to help CIS preserve users’ trust and protect websites from cyber-attacks.

 Alhamdulillah, I can proudly say that COMSATS Internet Services has not been hacked in recent years simply because of our strong standard operating procedures backed by experienced professionals.

 From what you describe, Pakistan seems to be doing well in technology, but it is otherwise in reality, why?